Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Mendenhall Glacier

-- You can also take the city bus but it drops off passengers 2.4 km from the visitor center.
+- You can also take the city bus to Mendenhall Glacier, but it doesn’t leave from the cruise ship dock and drops off passengers 2.4 km from the visitor centre.
+While significantly more affordable, this option involves a lot of walking.

-- There is a fee to enter the Mendenhall Glacier Visitor Centre, but access to the trails is free.
+Admission: Visitors must buy a park pass to enter the Mendenhall Glacier Visitor Centre and access Photo Point Trail and Steep Creek Trail.
+Access to the other trails is free.

-- Steep Creek Trail is also nearby.
+- Steep Creek Trail is near the visitor centre and may provide good wildlife viewing opportunities.
 This boardwalk trail is built off the ground to allow passage for bears and other wildlife.